 Erin Bolyard- Executive Director

-Erin Bolyard is an experienced professional in the fields of nonprofit administration, business administration, and autism intervention.
+Erin Bolyard is an experienced professional with 8 years in the fields of nonprofit administration, business administration, and autism intervention.
 Erin started her career in autism services in 2012 as a paraprofessional at a privately owned for-profit center for autism services.
 She spent two years working directly with the students, families, and school districts in this role until she moved to administration in 2014 as the Assistant Director.
 During her time working in these different capacities, Erin was able to experience and identify her passions for both working with individuals with disabilities, and for facilitating their access to services through effective small business management.
 In May of 2016, Erin received her B.A. in Nonprofit Administration from Cleveland State University.
 In July of 2016, Erin began to take on projects for Giving Insight, LLC, a nonprofit database consulting company.
 Through Giving Insight, Erin worked for several major Cleveland-area nonprofit organizations, including the Rock and Roll Hall of Fame, Lakeview Cemetery, and Holden Forests and Gardens, where she transitioned into the role of Database Manager for both the Cleveland Botanical Garden campus and the Holden Arboretum campus.
 Additionally, Erin has extensive fundraising experience through organizations such as the Suicide Prevention Education Alliance (now LifeAct) and a local nonprofit organization for individuals with autism, where she served as a conference coordinator in 2015.
-Erin was born and raised in Euclid, Ohio, and now resides in Mentor-on-the-Lake, Ohio.
-Erin is dedicated to pursuing her passion for working with individuals with autism, and is looking forward to growing Footprints Center for Autism with her talented business partners.
+Erin is dedicated to pursuing her passion for working with individuals with autism, and is looking forward to growing Footprints Center for Autism with her talented business partner.

 Nicole Best- Clinical Director